patrocinio/cloud-private-bootcamp/Day1/icp-installation/nfs-shared-storage-pvs.md

 For creating an xfs file system see the RHEL v7 documentation [The XFS File System](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/storage_administration_guide/ch-xfs)

 For a sandbox ICP deployment, you can put the file share most any place as long as it is a machine that is intended to be running more-or-less all the time.
-In this example we added a disk to the boot/master machine.
+In this example we added a disk to the proxy machine.
 That would not be a good choice for a production deployment using NFS.

 As mentioned above, a production deployment of NFS would use dedicated VMs for the NFS server primary and secondary.